dolphin-acoustics-vip/Workflow_Tutorials/README.md

 in your terminal.

-Next, got to your working directory (for which you wish a requirements file to be created), and run:
+Next, go to your working directory (for which you wish a requirements file to be created), and run:

 `pipreqs .`